 Just as with cars, boats can crash, roll over, and get stranded.
 And as with car accidents, boat accidents can cause devastating injuries:

 A boat that collides or capsizes can cause the victim(s) to suffer fractures, sprains, contusions, maiming, lacerations, and disfigurement, especially if the propeller was involved.
 If the victim falls into the water, he/she can sustain respiratory injuries, brain injuries, or even drown.
-And if a fuel or electrical fire beaks out, the victim may get burns and carbon monoxide poisoning.
+And if a fuel or electrical fire breaks out, the victim may get burns and carbon monoxide poisoning.

 - medical bills,